galvezsh/Digital_Void/readme.md

-# 🌐 DigitalStudio
+# 🌐 DigitalVoid

-**DigitalStudio** is a modular and multilingual web project built entirely with **HTML**, **CSS**, and **vanilla JavaScript**, using a custom runtime rendering engine and a component-oriented architecture.
+**DigitalVoid** is a modular and multilingual web project built entirely with **HTML**, **CSS**, and **vanilla JavaScript**, using a custom runtime rendering engine and a component-oriented architecture.

-Unlike frameworks like React or Vue, DigitalStudio relies on a fully native and framework-free approach, using JavaScript classes to dynamically generate content, support multiple languages, and simulate reusable components.
+Unlike frameworks like React or Vue, DigitalVoid relies on a fully native and framework-free approach, using JavaScript classes to dynamically generate content, support multiple languages, and simulate reusable components.

 ---